prule/data-processing-experiment/ReadMe.md

 I'm aware there are existing tools for doing this - each with their associated costs and constraints.
 But the purpose of this exercise is to gain experience through DOING ([John Crickett](https://www.linkedin.com/in/johncrickett/) style!).
 And I'm writing this up do gain experience in communication - which is actually taking more time than doing the coding.

-This is an interesting point - building the system is actually fast, inexpensive, and simple.
-Writing about it is slower, harder, and more complicated!
+> This is an interesting point - **building the system is actually fast, inexpensive, and simple** (this is a **credit to the tools, languages and libraries** we have these days).
+Writing about it is slower, harder, and more complicated and is where the time is going!

 Now, let's see the output from our reference implementation: